Careers Programme

 • In Year 7 Citizenship lessons, pupils take part in the First Give campaigns to provide them with encounters with employers and charities.
 Pupils explore the skills and qualities associated with enterprise and employability.

-• In all years, pupils complete STEM focussed days throughout and explore the different elements of science, technology, engineering and maths in project-based activities highlighting the range of different career paths within specific concepts.
+• In all years, pupils complete STEM-focused days and explore the different elements of science, technology, engineering and maths in project-based activities highlighting the range of different career paths within specific concepts.

 • In Year 8 Citizenship, pupils explore the theme of Rights and Choices.
 They consider the rights and responsibilities of people in the community, including careers and life choices.